BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Bucharest, and what should I pack for it?
+When is the absolute best time to visit Bucharest, and what should I expect weather-wise?

 Beyond the Palace of the Parliament, what's a must-see that most tourists miss?